in the world for U.S. exports of processed foods, totaling $919 million in 2021

 “All of Food Export's programs were a tremendous help getting us export ready, understanding the challenges that come with international business, and learning how to navigate them.”

-Projected retail sales for packaged food in Australia by 2025, growth rate of 17.5% and $5.8 Billion
+projected retail sales for packaged food in Australia by 2026, growth rate of 17.7% and $7.8 billion

-According to Euromonitor, retail sales in the packaged food market in Australia reached US$33.2 billion in 2020.
-That represents a growth rate of 14.9% or US$4.3 billion since 2016.
-By the year 2025 the retail sales in the
+According to Euromonitor, retail sales in the packaged food market in Australia are expected to reach US$44.5 billion in 2022.
+That represents a growth rate of 16.3% or US$6.2 billion since 2018.
+By the year 2026 the retail sales in the packaged

 High growth products in the forecast include: